IfNotNow’s Commitment to Being Co-Led by Jews on the Margins

 We are committed to building a movement that is truly co-led by Jews who have long been on the margins – which is a shift that requires all of us, regardless of our identities.

-A BIJOCSM Leadership Team that is taking responsibility for building community and organizing strategies for Jews of color, Black, Indigenous, Sephardi, and Mizrahi Jews to find belonging and agency in the fight against apartheid and occupation.
+- BIJOCSM Leadership Team: This team focuses on creating community and organizing strategies specifically for Jews of color, including Black, Indigenous, Sephardi, and Mizrahi Jews, within the team & the wider movement, ensuring BIJOCSM members find belonging and agency in the fight against oppression.

-Leadership stipends available to affirm, support, and increase access to leadership for Jews who have experienced marginalization and/or experience financial hardship.
+- Leadership Stipends: Financial support is available to enhance access to leadership roles for Jews facing marginalization or financial hardship.